 Your doctor and physical therapist can help you decide whether or when you can return to your previous job.

 Riding or driving in a car:

 Your doctor will give you a prescription for pain medicines.
 Get it filled when you go home so you have it available.
-If the pain is becoming worse, take your pain medicine to help before the pain becomes very bad.
+Take the pain medicine before the pain becomes very bad.
 If you will be doing an activity, take the medicine about half an hour before you start.

 Diskectomy - discharge; Foraminotomy - discharge; Laminectomy - discharge; Spinal fusion - discharge; Spinal microdiskectomy - discharge; Microdecompression - discharge; Laminotomy - discharge; Disk removal - discharge; Spine surgery - diskectomy - discharge; Intervertebral foramina - discharge; Spine surgery - foraminotomy - discharge; Lumbar decompression - discharge; Decompressive laminectomy - discharge; Spine surgery - laminectomy - discharge; Vertebral interbody fusion - discharge; Posterior spinal fusion - discharge; Arthrodesis - discharge; Anterior spinal fusion - discharge; Spine surgery - spinal fusion - discharge